Chady00/London-Internship-Program/README.md

     This task is fully implemented using Vite + Typescript ( ReactJs), in addition to yml file configuration.
     Ant Design system was utilized to develop this UI.
     Local Search is implemented to the candidate data.
-*   Task is deployed via github actions and netlify.
+*   Task is deployed via github actions and vercel.